 Lack of interest or concern about other people

-Doctors do not know what causes Alzheimer disease.
+Healthcare providers don't know what causes Alzheimer disease.
 They think it might be caused by one or more of these:

 Age and family history